osuosl/beaver-barcamp-pelican/content/pages/about.md

 ### Sponsor Levels

 We accept contributions in any amount but the following levels is suggested.
+Contributions are currently not tax deductible however we can work around that if that is a major issue.

 All sponsors get recognized in the following ways: